netcrop/lwrap/README.md

 > man lwrap
 > lwrap.uninstall
 ```
-## Use with vim
+## Using lwrap

-:[range]!lwrap -j60
+   The most flexible way of using lwrap is to

-* Testing with different line width back and forth.
+testing with different line width back and forth

-   The most flexible way of using lwrap with vim.
+inside vim with command: `:[range]!lwrap -j60`.

 ![Alt text](misc/lwrap.gif?raw=true "")